Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

-SegmentLength=128           ; integer, minimal length of each trail segment IgnoreVertical=no           ; boolean, whether the trail won't be drawn on vertical movement IsIntense=no                ; boolean, whether the laser is "supported" (AKA prism forwarding)
+SegmentLength=128           ; integer, minimal length of each trail segment IgnoreVertical=no           ; boolean, whether the trail won't be drawn on vertical movement IsIntense=no                ; boolean, whether the laser is "supported" (AKA prism forwarding) IsEBolt=no                  ; boolean, whether the trail is electric bolt instead of laser

 [SOMEPROJECTILE]            ; BulletType Image LaserTrail.Types=SOMETRAIL  ; list of LaserTrailTypes